-We also evaluate the performance of the FaceSketchID System on a set of 21 surveillance composites created while viewing videos from the YouTube Faces (YTF) [43] database for [27].
-In [27], the mated photographs used for these composites are from the Labeled Faces in the Wild (LFW) [44] database.
+We also evaluate the performance of the FaceSketchID System on a set of 21 surveillance composites created while viewing videos from the YouTube Faces (YTF) [43] database for [28].
+In [28], the mated photographs used for these composites are from the Labeled Faces in the Wild (LFW) [44] database.
 To best replicate a mugshot matching scenario, we have instead used mated photographs found on the Internet that have a more "mugshot-like" appearance.
-For these composites, the performance of the FaceSketchID System when matching (surveillance composites, photograph) pairs is compared against performance of COTS-1 and COTS-26 when matching video frames to photographs.
-For the COTS systems, an overall similarity measure between a video and a photograph is computed by fusing the scores from individual frames via the sum rule (as reported in [27]).
+For these composites, the performance of the FaceSketchID System when matching surveillance composites to photographs is compared against performance of COTS-1 and COTS-2 when matching video frames to photographs.
+For the COTS systems, an overall similarity measure between a video and a photograph is computed by fusing the scores from individual frames via the sum rule (as reported in [28]).
 Examples of these composites and their mated photographs can be found in Fig. 5.